-The Sierra Designs Backcountry Bed is unique and hard to describe.
-It is one of the most comfortable women's sleeping bag in this review.
+The Sierra Designs Backcountry Bed700 - Women's is unique and hard to describe.
+It is the most comfortable women's sleeping bag in this review and wins our Top Pick Award for Comfort.
 Its clever half quilt and "catenary" shaped opening cradle the sleeper and feel comforting and warm.
-We love the versatility.
+We love the versatility it provides.
 The quilt allows for different sleeping positions, as well as the ability to adjust to many different temperatures.
 The new version of the Backcountry Bed is less expensive, but Sierra Designs has lowered the quality of the down fill to 700 fill, making it less lofty and warm than the previous 800 fill.
-If you're fed up with traditional mummy bag design, you should seriously consider the Backcountry Bed.
+If you're fed up with traditional mummy bag design and want something that makes you feel like you're in your bed at home, you should seriously consider the Backcountry Bed.

 Compare prices at 2 resellers Pros: Comfortable, versatile, good for stomach sleepers

 The Backcountry Bed 700 is a stomach sleeper's best friend.
 This comfortable and versatile sleeping bag allows you to sleep in all different positions and regulate your warmth with its quilt insert.
 It wins our Top Pick Award because the quilt makes you feel like you're sleeping in an actual bed and is very comforting.